 The American public has been led to believe that chimpanzees and other nonhuman species in research laboratories are adequately protected from physical and mental harm and suffering by animal welfare laws.

 The law does not regulate what chimpanzees and other animals are subjected to in experiments.
-It leaves that discretion to the research institutions themselves.
+It leaves that discretion to the regulating agency and research institutions themselves.

 The promise of protection

 Under the AWA, facilities involved in animal research are required to be licensed by the U.S. Department of Agriculture (USDA) (1); inspected a minimum of once a year by the USDA’s Animal and Plant Health Inspection Service (APHIS) (2); and are required to submit an annual report to the USDA.

 But the promise of the AWA to protect animals in laboratories differs sharply from its reality.
 Former primate lab workers who have witnessed actual conditions and procedures in labs know full well the law’s limitations, inadequacies, and failures as well as the impossibilities of inspection and enforcement.
 Even in the hands of committed inspectors, the bureaucracy and language of the Act leaves animals vulnerable and only minimally protected.

 Since passage of the Animal Welfare Act, there have been many documented cases (see example: Coulston) of chimpanzees suffering and dying as the result of non-compliance with AWA requirements or circumstances that allow labs to circumvent these regulations.

 The overarching problem with the AWA is that it has no authority over what is done to or is not done for chimpanzees and other animals in actual experiments.